UA-ResearchComputing-HPC/hpc-documentation/docs/running_jobs/cpus_and_memory/index.md

 ## Things to Watch out for

 Be careful when requesting memory and memory per CPU.
-Note that {==if you request invalid mem/cpu values, unpredictable results may occur==}:
+Note that ==if you request invalid mem/cpu values, unpredictable results may occur==:

 - **Memory and CPU Mismatches**